TPetty714/Document-Classification/README.md

 determine the best scenarios for each strategy.
 Our writeup will lay out the details for interested recipients.

 How to build/run:

+Type "python3 main.py 'training_dir_1' 'training_dir_2' 'training_dir_3' 'testing_file'" (Note: The single quotes are optional)
+Where each 'training_dir' represents a relative path to a directory used for training the algorithms and 'testing_file' represents a relative path to the file used for testing the algorithms

+If you mess up on the command line input, the program will display a help message